 Stanton Peele and his ideas have had a profound effect on the field of alcohol and drug abuse.
 His ideas also have major implications for reducing substance abuse.
 He challenges many strongly held beliefs.
 And that threatens the status quo.
-Not surprisingly, he and his ideas often cause hostility.
+So he and his ideas often cause hostility.

 Dr. Stanton Peele is interviewed by David J. Hanson.

 Dr. Peele, you are known as a very innovative and independent thinker.
 Therefore, your ideas are often at odds with those of the alcohol establishment.
 How have the defenders of the status quo reacted to you and your ideas?

 Well, first we must make clear in which ways my ideas defy conventional wisdom.
 Among these differences are that I see alcohol as a benign and potentially beneficial substance.
 That’s based on the centuries and cultures in which it has been used this way.

 Looking at this the other way, some people misbehave with alcohol.
 This may lead to problem drinking and alcoholism.
 In this case, I explore the social influences, psychological problems, and value deficiencies of the individual drinker.

-These two fundamental orientations antagonize the American moral and treatment establishments.
+These two basic positions in the US moral and treatment groups.
 Americans wish to see evil in the bottle.
 Or in the genes of the problem drinker.
 They find it too complex to understand how social and psychological factors influence drinking.

-Unfortunately, this means that we devise policies that attack all drinking.
+But this means that we devise policies that attack all drinking.
 Doing this actually makes the drinking that takes place more problematic.
 At the same time, we hold out hope for a medical cure for alcoholism.
 This will never occur.

 Of course, most public health officials enjoy drinking.
 Yet to announce this out loud is to invite ostracism.
 But where I have received the most virulent, career-threatening attacks has been from A.A.
 From recovering (or trying to recover) alcoholic.
 As well as the private alcoholism treatment industry.